JSpeert/CSCI5481-FinalProject/README.md

 # Lecture 13: Bimanual Interaction

-Detailed explanation of this code can be found in the lecture video [LINK TO BE ADDED].
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/1_u2vvwdgz).

 ## Topics